open-mmlab/mmengine/docs/en/common_usage/speed_up_training.md

 - NpuFusedRMSpropTF
 - NpuFusedSGD

-The usage method is the same as the native optimizer, and the more detailed usage method in MMEngine can be referred to [optimizers](https://mmengine.readthedocs.io/en/latest/tutorials/optim_wrapper.html).
+The usage method is the same as the native optimizer, please refer to [use of optimizers](../tutorials/optim_wrapper.md#configure-the-optimwapper-in-runner)